kym6464/mcp-server-remote/README.md

 2. Once you have your Client ID and Client Secret, copy [.env.example](.env.example) to `.env.local` and replace the fake values.

-3. Run `npm install` followed by `npm run dev`.
+3. Run `pnpm install` followed by `pnpm run dev`.
 You should see the following output in your terminal:

    ```
    Authorization Server listening on port 3001